yahu1031/at-cli/README.md

 # Key Decryptor #

 A simple project that helps in

-- getting PKAM key from the user atsign.atKeys.
+- Getting PKAM secret key from atKeys.
+- Solving the PKAM digest challenges.
-- solving the pkam and cram auth challenges.
+- Solving the CRAM digest challenges.
+- Finding atsigns secondary server location.